davidereyes2002/prob_robotics_group_20/README.md

 Angle normalization is applied to maintain consistency.

 ### Measurement Update

+Landmark observations are obtained from a vision pipeline and provide **range and bearing** measurements derived from camera intrinsics and detected landmark corners.

+For each particle and observed landmark:
+- the expected measurement is computed
+- the innovation is formed and angle-normalized
+- an EKF update is applied to the landmark estimate
+- the particle weight is updated using the Gaussian measurement likelihood

+New landmarks are initialized using the inverse measurement model when first observed.

+Data association is assumed known via color-based landmark identification.

+### Resampling
 Particle degeneracy is monitored using the effective sample size:

 $$